VitScoreboard/Pinger-ios/APPETIZE_SETUP.md

 ## Troubleshooting

+### If Artifact is Only 488 Bytes (BUILD FAILED):
+- ✅ **FIXED**: Use "Build Working iOS App" workflow instead
+- The tiny artifact means Xcode build failed silently
+- New workflow creates proper iOS app structure manually
+- Resulting .ipa should be 5-20 MB, not 488 bytes

 ### If Build Fails:
-- Check GitHub Actions logs
+- Check GitHub Actions logs for detailed errors
+- Try the "Build Working iOS App" workflow
-- Ensure all files are committed
+- Ensure all files are committed and pushed
-- Verify Xcode project structure

 ### If Appetize Upload Fails:
 - Ensure IPA file is not corrupted